enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIReference.rst

 bool setObjectTranslate(uint32_t objectID, const LimonAPI::Vec4& position)
 --------------------------------------------------------------------------

 Sets objects world position to 2. parameter.
 Returns false if object is not found.
+For an object attached to a parent, the position is relative to the parent.

 Parameters: